Christian terrorism: Ku Klux Klan

-Start of modern terrorism
+Origin of modern terrorism

 Mark Juergensmeyer, a former president of the American Academy of Religion, has argued that there has been a global rise in religious nationalism after the Cold War due to the post-colonial collapse of confidence in Western models of nationalism and the rise of globalization.
 Juergensmeyer categorizes contemporary Christian terrorists as being a part of "religious activists from Algeria to Idaho, who have come to hate secular governments with an almost transcendent passion and dream of revolutionary changes that will establish a godly social order in the rubble of what the citizens of most secular societies regard as modern, egalitarian democracies".

 According to terrorism expert David C. Rapoport, a "religious wave", or a cycle, of terrorism, dates from approximately 1979 to the present.
 According to Rapoport, this wave most prominently features Islamic terrorism, but it also includes terrorism by Christians and other religious groups that may have been influenced by Islamic terrorism.

+Christchurch mosque shootings

+On 15 March 2019, two consecutive terrorist mass shootings took place in Christchurch, New Zealand.
+They were committed during Friday prayer, first at the Al Noor Mosque in Riccarton, at 1:40 p.m. and almost immediately afterwards at the Linwood Islamic Centre at 1:52 p.m.
+Altogether, 51 people were killed and 89 others were injured, including 40 by gunfire.
+The perpetrator was an Australian man, Brenton Tarrant, then aged 28.

+Tarrant's actions were driven by his beliefs in Christian nationalism.
+This perspective often includes anti-immigrant sentiments, and support for an ethno-religious homeland.
+In his manifesto and online posts, Tarrant described Australia and New Zealand as historically Christian lands and presented himself as defending Christian heritage against what he called a Muslim “invasion.”
+He referenced Crusader history, used phrases like “deus vult,” and framed the attack as protecting a Christian European civilization.

 Reason for claiming a Christian motivation

 Numerous individuals and groups have cited their Christianity or Christian beliefs as the motivation for their terrorist acts.
 This can mean that they see Christianity as their identity and the main reason for their existence, partially in contrast to the identities and existence of other groups which they consider threatening and non-Christian.
 Terrorists can also cite their interpretation of the Bible or Christian beliefs as their motivation.
-All types of terrorism have a complex interrelationship with psychology and mental health; however, only a minority of terrorists have diagnosable medical illnesses.
-Christianity can also be claimed as a motive to inspire followers or curry political favor or protection.
-All these motivations are not independent and often complexly interwoven.
+All types of terrorism have a complex interrelationship with psychology and mental health; however, only a minority of terrorists have diagnosable mental illnesses.
+Movements and/or organizations that ultimately serve political goals, economic change, or ethnic conflict can claim to be motivated by a Christian identity or use Christian imagery in their propaganda to boost support among the public and artificially increase their perceived legitimacy, despite not truly serving a religious purpose.
+It is also common to have both truly religious and truly non-religious motivations, and often times the either motivation of a terrorist group are not independent and can be complexly interwoven.